michav1510/Optimizing-Pipeline-in-Azure/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data about bank marketing campaigns based on phone calls to potential clients.
+The campaing has as target to convince the potential clients to make a term deposit with the bank.
+We seek to predict whether or not the potential client would accept to make a term deposit with the bank.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**